tribixbite/awesome/README.md

 *   [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source stack for industrial-grade LLM applications.
 It unifies an LLM gateway, observability, optimization, evaluation, and experimentation.
 *   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
 It's what you reach for when you hit the limitations of HTTP, databases, or queues.
 *   [get-convex/convex-backend](https://github.com/get-convex/convex-backend) - The open-source reactive database for app developers
+*   [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - Data transformation framework for AI.
+Ultra performant, with incremental processing.  🌟 Star if you like it!
 *   [jsr-io/jsr](https://github.com/jsr-io/jsr) - The open-source package registry for modern JavaScript and TypeScript
 *   [microsoft/edit](https://github.com/microsoft/edit) - We all edit.
 *   [yazaldefilimone/ghost.ai](https://github.com/yazaldefilimone/ghost.ai) - 🧠 your second brain at the computer.